 }

-The case of an articulated polygon in 3D can be solved with the same tools as in the 2D case, simply considering that they occur in a plane rotated an angle alpha_0 with respect to the Z-axis.
+The case of an articulated polygon in 3D can be solved with the same tools as in the 2D case, simply considering that it occurs in a plane rotated by an angle alpha_0 relative to the Z axis.

-To convert the coordinates of any point calculated on the plane (Pn’) to their equivalents in 3D (Pn), we use the following relationships.
+To convert the coordinates of any point calculated in the plane (Pn’) to its 3D equivalents (Pn), we use the following relationships.

-Where sigma is the angle of rotation between the plane and the X-axis.
+Where sigma is the rotation angle between the plane and the X axis.

-Similarly, we can convert the inverse calculation of a triangle in 3D to a 2D case by projecting in the equivalent plane.
+Similarly, we can convert the inverse calculation of a triangle in 3D to a 2D case by projecting onto the equivalent plane.

-For this, we will take the 3D coordinates of the effector (P2) to their equivalent in 2D (P2’) using the following relationships.
+To do this, we will convert the 3D coordinates of the end effector (P2) to its 2D equivalent (P2’) using the following relationships.

 Finally, we would solve as in the 2D case.
-The angles between calculated segments are the same as in the 3D case.
-If we wanted to calculate coordinates of points, we would use the previous relationships to go from 2D to 3D.
+The angles between segments calculated are the same as in the 3D case.
+If we wanted to calculate point coordinates, we would use the previous relationships to go from 2D to 3D.

 Code

-This would be a possible example of code to solve an articulated 3D triangle in a processor like Arduino.
+Here is a possible code example to solve a 3D articulated triangle on a processor like Arduino.

 float L1, L2, D;